Dkrom/Devops/README.md

 ## Backend is our 2nd application with 1 container need to run

-## Database is your 3rd application need to run
+## Database is our 3rd application need to run

 and after this all these image are sinking